pcrjava/learngit/readme.txt

-today is good day
+today is good day,modify one
-tomorrow is rain day
+tomorrow is rain day, modify one